iarkhanhelsky/toolbox/Readme.md

 2021-03-24   D XX99Y9Z999 com.org.App2                             a9aa5b8c-afe5-11eb-a8e6-53de6cdc54d5 a9aa5b8c-afe5-11eb-a8e6-53de6cdc54d5.mobileprovision
 ```

 ## lshosts

 Print `~/.ssh/config` in compacted way for easier greping.

+It treats each `Host` entry in ssh-config as separate host.
+And prints essential information about it.

+### Example
 ```
 $ lshosts
 *